 So if you’re Polish and you’re looking to improve your English a little, you’re in the right place.
 Witam.

-Today, I’m going to go over the most common English mistakes that I’ve seen Poles make with their English and what to do to fix them!
+Today, I’m going to go over the most common English mistakes that I’ve seen Poles make with their English and what to do to fix them.
+Not just mistakes, but also weird pronunciations in English, thanks to their Polish accent.

 ‘Ile masz czasu?’ vs ‘Ile razy to zrobiłeś?’